Restoration work has begun at the Mar Behnam monastery !

 Rebuilding, in an identical fashion

-Concurrently with the follow-up of the clearing works and with the inventory of the parts found in the rubble – led by an Iraqi archaeologist – the architects of the Brotherhood with Iraq are conducting historical research to prepare for the future reconstruction.
-The aim is to rebuild on sound historical bases: study of existing archive documents, constitution of historical records from the old photos in order to spot what was damaged and what is missing… Thanks to this work the architects of the association will be able to draw the new plans and elevations of the building.
+Concurrently with the follow-up of the clearing works and with the inventory of the parts found in the rubble – led by an Iraqi archaeologist – the architects of Fraternity in Iraq are conducting historical research to prepare for the future reconstruction.
+The aim is to rebuild on sound historical bases : study of existing archive documents, constitution of historical records from the old photos in order to spot what was damaged and what is missing… Thanks to this work the architects of the association will be able to draw the new plans and elevations of the building.

 The Brotherhood with Iraq has also called upon a renowned Iraqi archaeologist who knows the intricacies of local construction.
 The purpose is to reconstruct as much as possible from the existing – bricks of terra cotta extracted from the rubble – or to have some remade to the same dimensions by a Qaraqosh craftsman.